ststdimov/origami-navigation-service/README.md

 Provides consistent navigation for FT applications.
 See [the production service][production-url] for API information.

+**:exclamation: If you need to edit the links that the Navigation Service provides, this isn't the right place – you need to edit files in the [Origami Navigation Data repo][navigation-data]**

 **:warning: This is V2 of the navigation service, and is currently in development.
 If you're looking for the code that's running in production, see the [V1 Navigation Service repo](https://github.com/Financial-Times/origami-navigation-service-v1)**

 [![Build status](https://img.shields.io/circleci/project/Financial-Times/origami-navigation-service.svg)][ci]